Anti-bullying advocate: Sexting / Bullying / Cyberbullying

 - Victims of digital dating violence

-Her picture was sent to parents, friends, family, teachers, and strangers.
+Her picture was sent to parents, friends, teachers, and strangers.

-The bullying and harassment began almost immediately, with people screaming “ho, whore, and slut” at Allyson in the hallways, threats from girls whose boyfriends had received the picture, and vandalization to her home.
+The bullying and harassment began almost immediately, with people screaming “ho, whore, and slut” at Allyson in the hallways, threats from girls whose boyfriends had received the picture, and vandalization of her home.

 She was scared to go to school and anywhere public.